bluehands/Hangfire.Community.CarbonAwareExecution/README.md

 We will provide data for the european grid regions.
 Please send a mail to am@bluehands.de if you need for one of the inactive regions.

 For forecasts outside of europe you may use the WattTime provider with an active account.

+To shift job executions in Hangfire an `IElectStateFilter` is used to calculate the delay at enqueue time and reschedule the background job once if it was not rescheduled before.
+Use can actually use the [`ShiftJobFilter<TParameter>`](https://github.com/bluehands/Hangfire.Community.CarbonAwareExecution/blob/main/src/Hangfire.CarbonAwareExecution/ShiftJobFilter.cs) filter to implement custom shifting logic in a very simple way.